thebinij/webz-io-api/docs/data-ingestion-service-design.md

 ### 3. System Architecture

-The architecture consists of three primary components:
+The architecture consists of two primary components:

 - **DataIngestionService**: The core component that manages the entire data ingestion process.
 This service is responsible for making requests to the data sources, processing the retrieved data, and storing the processed data in the database.

-- **SourceClient**: A dynamic component for interacting with external data sources.
-This component handles all requests, including managing pagination, rate-limiting, and any specific source requirements based on the provided configuration.
+The `DataIngestionService` communicates with the `RestApiBuilder` to interact with external data sources and retrieves the necessary data.

 - **PostgresClient**: This component is responsible for saving the processed data into the PostgreSQL database.